 IN ASSOCIATION WITH CM ARTISTS

-Simon Trpčeski is a frequent soloist with the major North American orchestras, including the Cleveland and Philadelphia Orchestras, New York and Los Angeles Philharmonics, and the Boston, Chicago, San Francisco, St. Louis, and Baltimore Symphonies.
-Engagements with major European ensembles include the London Symphony, Philharmonia Orchestra, Royal Concertgebouw Orchestra, Russian National Orchestra, and St. Petersburg Philharmonic.
-Additionally, he has performed with the New Japan, Seoul and Hong Kong Philharmonics, Sydney, Adelaide and Melbourne Symphonies, and has toured with the New Zealand Symphony.
+Simon Trpčeski is a frequent soloist with the major North American orchestras, including the Cleveland and Philadelphia Orchestras, the Los Angeles Philharmonic, and the San Francisco, St. Louis, Seattle and Baltimore Symphonies.
+Engagements with major European ensembles include the London Symphony, Philharmonia Orchestra, Royal Liverpool Philharmonic, City of Birmingham Symphony, Royal Concertgebouw Orchestra, Deutsche Symphonie-Orchester, Dresden Philharmonic, Russian National Orchestra, and St. Petersburg Philharmonic.
+Elsewhere he has performed with the New Japan, Seoul and Hong Kong Philharmonics, and the Sydney, Adelaide, Melbourne and New Zealand Symphonies.

-A superb recitalist, Mr. Trpčeski has given solo performances at major halls in New York, San Francisco, Washington, D.C., London, Paris, Amsterdam, Milan, Munich, Prague, Hamburg, Bilbao, Istanbul, Dublin, and Tokyo.
-Mr. Trpčeski has recorded prolifically to widespread acclaim on EMI Classics, Avie Records, Onyx Classics, and Wigmore Hall Live.
+Dedicated to making industry-defining recordings, Mr. Trpčeski has recorded for EMI Classics, Avie Records, Onyx Classics, and Wigmore Hall Live.
 His first recording, released in 2002, featured works by Tchaikovsky, Scriabin, Stravinsky, and Prokofiev, and received both the “Editor’s Choice” and “Debut Album” awards at the Gramophone Awards.
 His 2005 Rachmaninoff, 2007 Chopin, and 2008 Debussy recordings received extensive praise from critics, and in 2010 and 2011, his interpretations of Rachmaninoff’s four piano concertos and the Rhapsody on a Theme of Paganini with Vasily Petrenko and the Royal Liverpool Philharmonic were recognized with Classic FM, Gramophone “Editor’s Choice,” and Diapason d’Or distinctions.
-Mr. Trpčeski’s March 2012 recital at the Wigmore Hall was released on the “Wigmore Hall Live” label, and was immediately hailed by The Telegraphas “Classical CD of the Week.”
+Mr. Trpčeski’s March 2012 recital at the Wigmore Hall was released on the “Wigmore Hall Live” label and was immediately hailed by The Telegraphas “Classical CD of the Week.”

 Born in the Republic of Macedonia in 1979, Simon Trpčeski is a graduate of the School of Music at the University of St. Cyril and St. Methodius in Skopje, where he studied with Boris Romanov.
 He was previously named a BBC New Generation Artists, and in May 2003, he was honored with the Young Artist Award by the Royal Philharmonic Society.
 In December 2009, the President of Macedonia, H.E.
 Gjorge Ivanov, honored him with the Presidential Order of Merit for Macedonia, a decoration given to foreign and domestic dignitaries responsible for the affirmation of Macedonia abroad.
-Most recently, in September 2011, Mr. Trpčeski became the first ever recipient of the title “National Artist of the Republic of Macedonia.”
+Most recently, in September 2011, Mr. Trpčeski became the first-ever recipient of the title “National Artist of the Republic of Macedonia.”
 He makes his home in Skopje with his family.

-June 2017 – Please do not edit without permission.
+July 2018– Please do not edit without permission.